-The operational needs of running a business can be all-consuming but with extra time on our hands this could well be a good opportunity to consider succession planning.
+The operational needs of running a business can be all-consuming but the past 12 months have highlighted the importance of succession planning.
 The Covid-19 pandemic has shown how physically and mentally challenging uncertainty and disruption can be whereas continuity preparation is a useful tool to help drive future growth, help reduce taxes and preserve harmony within families.

 Succession planning tends to come to the fore as a retirement looms but it is not the only driver forcing proprietors out of ownership.
 Unexpected life events can happen at any age and continuity plans ensure the right people inherit the business, operations continue to run smoothly and owners are able to exit under fair circumstances.

 A good starting point for consideration would be: